FBI unlikely to wrap Clinton email review prior to election

 - The emails were part of a laptop seized from Anthony Weiner

-Washington (CNN)FBI officials are unlikely to finish their review of new emails potentially related to its investigation into Hillary Clinton's private server before the November 8 election.
+Washington (CNN)FBI officials are unlikely to finish their review of new emails potentially related to the investigation into Hillary Clinton's private server before the November 8 election.

+Officials are constantly meeting and debating whether there's any more room for them to add clarity without further harming the situation.
 The initial work of cataloging top Clinton aide Huma Abedin's emails found on her estranged husband Anthony Weiner's laptop could be done in the next few days, US law enforcement officials told CNN.

-But the investigators are expected to spend more time doing other work, including likely working with other federal agencies to determine what -- if any -- classified materials are in the emails.
+But the investigators are expected to spend more time doing other work, including likely coordinating with other federal agencies to determine what -- if any -- classified materials are in the emails.
 This makes it unlikely there will be a resolution prior to the election.

+"From the beginning, Ms. Abedin has complied fully and voluntarily with State Department and law enforcement requests, including sitting for hours-long interviews and providing her work-related and potentially work-related documents," said Abedin's lawyer, Karen Dunn of Boies, Schiller & Flexner, LLP, in statement to CNN.

+"Ms. Abedin's willing cooperation has been praised by members of Congress and law enforcement officials alike.
+She only learned for the first time on Friday, from press reports, of the possibility that a laptop belonging to Mr. Weiner could contain emails of hers.
+While the FBI has not contacted us about this, Ms. Abedin will continue to be, as she always has been, forthcoming and cooperative," Dunn said.

 The investigators are using software comparable to a specialized search engine at FBI facilities in Quantico, Virginia, to try to isolate emails on Weiner's computer that could be pertinent to the Clinton email-server investigation, the law enforcement officials said.
 Some of that work was done earlier this month when agents conducting the Weiner investigation stumbled on the Abedin emails.